Do all electric vehicle chargers fit all cars?

-Again it’s important to double check your EV is compatible with the public charging station you’ll be using.
-When you search for local chargers ZapMap lets you know which connection types are available for you to use- Handy, ey?
+Again it’s important to double-check check your EV is compatible with the public charging station you’ll be using.
+When you search for local chargers ZapMap lets you know which connection types are available for you to use- Handy, eh?

 Egg chargers are compatible with all EVs

 At Egg, our chargers will work with all electric vehicles currently on the market.

 From Ford to BMW, Audi to TeslaNissan and everything in between, our reliable chargers will ensure your EV never runs out of juice.
 You can rely on us to make sure you’re always ready to go.